-- Latest processed : Fails the VM over to the latest recovery point that was processed by Site Recovery.
+- Select the Latest processed recovery point for this tutorial.
+This fails over the VM to the latest available point in time.
 The time stamp is shown.
 With this option, no time is spent processing data, so it provides a low RTO (recovery time objective).

 - In Test Failover, select the target Azure network to which Azure VMs will be connected after failover occurs.